jovanhuang/Coursera-HTML-CSS-and-Javascript-for-Web-Developers/README.md

 Your site is very simple.

-It consists of a page heading and 3 sections (all in one row in the desktop view).
+* It consists of a page heading and 3 sections (all in one row in the desktop view).
 Each section contains some text.
 You can make it dummy text/"lorem ipsum", it doesn't matter.

-How the sections are laid out on the screen depends on the width of the browser window. (**Hint: use media queries.**)
+* How the sections are laid out on the screen depends on the width of the browser window. (**Hint: use media queries.**)

+* You are NOT allowed to use any CSS (or Javascript) framework for this assignment, including Twitter Bootstrap CSS Framework.
+No framework CSS files should even be referenced in your index.html, even if you are not using them.

 ## Layout:
 * In the desktop view (992px and above), each of the 3 sections should take up equal amount of space on the screen.
 As you make the browser window wider or narrower, each section should become wider or narrower.
 (Hint: use percentages to define width and use the 'float' property.)